Skip to main content

 Non-Lead Ammunition: Good for Wildlife, Good for Hunters

-Lead is indisputably toxic.
-This includes the lead in your ammunition.
+Lead is toxic.
+This includes the lead in ammunition.

-As they expand, lead bullets scatter fragments well beyond the point of entry.
-These fragments can, in turn, be ingested by wildlife when they scavenge leftover carcasses and gut piles or prey on other animals that have ingested the fragments.
-Even small amounts of lead can cause multiple health problems and death, and birds, such as bald eagles and other raptors, are particularly vulnerable to poisoning.
+Lead bullets expand and scatter fragments far beyond the point of entry.
+These fragments can, in turn, be ingested by wildlife when they scavenge carcasses and gut piles or prey on other animals that have ingested fragments.
+Even small amounts can cause health problems and death, and birds, such as bald eagles and other raptors, are particularly vulnerable to lead poisoning.

-While not causing population declines in Vermont, lead ammunition does leave the door open to accidentally taking more than your intended game.
-In addition, lead is also a human health concern and particles in game meat are often too tiny to detect by sight, feel and taste.
+While lead ammunition is not causing wildlife population declines in Vermont, using it can hurt other wildlife unintentionally through the food chain.
+Lead is also a human health concern, and particles in meat are often too tiny to detect by sight, feel or taste.

 • Less fragmentation = less meat loss.